Ableton/maxdevtools/patch-code-standard/patch-code-standard.md

 Using a single approach to patching across all our devices means internal and external readers need to become accustomed to our style only once.

 That is why we use a patch code standard, that optimizes for being easy to read.
-Our built-in devices demonstrate this standard.
+Our built-in devices[^1] demonstrate this standard.

 ## Context
 * For now these guidelines are only applied to the devices that are built into Live and to the [Building Max Devices Pack](https://www.ableton.com/en/packs/building-max-devices/).
 In the future we might also apply them to Packs.